microsoft/AzureTRE/docs/auth.md

 App registrations (represented by service principals) define the privileges enabling access to the TRE system (e.g., [Management API](../management_api_app/README.md)) as well as the workspaces.

 It is recommended to run the [`/scripts/aad-app-reg.sh`](../scripts/aad-app-reg.sh) script to create the two main app registrations: "TRE API" and "TRE Swagger UI".
-It automatically setup the app registrations with the required permissions to run Azure TRE.
+It automatically setups the app registrations with the required permissions to run Azure TRE.

 Alternatively you can also choose to create the app registrations manually via Azure Portal - see [Quickstart: Register an application with the Microsoft identity platform](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app) on how.
 The required setup with permissions is documented below.